 How do you spread the word about what you do?

 I’ve been building an email database and sending out regular newsletters since the beginning.
-We also use Facebook and Twitter – and this year we have partnered with a Digital Mum to help us with this.
+We also use Facebook and Twitter.
 Trade publications are really important to us and I was hugely excited to get published in The Guardian a couple of years ago.

 What’s been the biggest obstacle you’ve had to overcome?

 I handed my notice in when my eldest was seven months old to start my own business.
 I then found out I was pregnant again just two weeks later – I was so shocked!
 So having two babies just under 16 months apart proved a huge challenge but I’ve managed to be present at home and have a fulfilling career – something that I hold as possible for all of my coaching clients.

 Another more recent challenge is that a few months ago my eldest was diagnosed with Autism Spectrum Disorder.
 When something like this happens, I think all of your own stereotypes and prejudices can really come out.

 I questioned whether I should be working and thought perhaps I should be giving it all up to stay at home with him.
 But really this would have made me miserable and would probably have made him miserable too!

 He benefits from me being fulfilled.
 But more importantly, as I’ve always been a champion of diversity and inclusion, this really just gives me a new corner to fight.
 I want to support businesses in becoming more welcoming to those on the autism spectrum as I know they have a lot to offer.